FraunhoferIOSB/EDC-Extension-for-AAS/README.md

 The repository contains several material:

-- `client`: Source code for the client extension (automated contract negotiation)
+- `client`: The client extension: Automated contract negotiation from HTTP endpoints
 - `config`: Checkstyle files for code formatting
 - `data-plane-aas`: AAS data plane implementation (following HTTP data plane)
-- `edc-extension4aas`: Source code for the AAS extension
+- `edc-extension4aas`: The AAS extension
-- `example`: Example use case for the edc-extension4aas and client extension with a preconfigured EDC launcher.
+- `example`: Example use case for the AAS extension with a preconfigured EDC launcher.
 - `public-api-management`: Managing outward facing endpoints (http) which require no authentication

 <!-- ------------------Template Section --------------------------- -->